 the olive’s origins and our journey

-It is not clear exactly where the olive tree was first domesticated or how it came to cover so much land throughout the Mediterranean, where 90% of olive trees now grow.
+When we began this journey is was not clear exactly where the olive tree was first domesticated or how it came to cover so much land throughout the Mediterranean, where 90% of olive trees now grow.
 However, advancements in scientific analysis such as DNA testing and carbon dating as well as the discovery and documentation of archaeological sites are continually providing clues to the answer.

-One theory is that the Phoenicians, who lived in what is now Syria, Lebanon and Israel, traded not only olive oil throughout the Mediterranean but brought olive trees and the knowledge of how to produce olive oil to the colonies they created and populations they traded with.
+One theory was that the Phoenicians, who lived in what is now Syria, Lebanon and Israel, traded not only olive oil throughout the Mediterranean but brought olive trees and the knowledge of how to produce olive oil to the colonies they created and populations they traded with.
 The highly sophisticated Phoenicians navigated the waters of the Mediterranean 3,500 years ago and dominated these seas for over a millennium.
 Archaeological remnants indicate they traded in olive oil and their colonies were often situated in regions where olive trees now flourish.
 Carbon dating indicates that the oldest olive trees still living are in the Middle East, while there are no living trees in the Western Mediterranean countries that predate the Phoenician expansion.
 Furthermore, DNA analysis demonstrates that olive trees in some Mediterranean countries were imported from elsewhere.
+Thanks to our research and the support of our partners we were able to gather evidence to bolster this theory.

 To find out more about the expedition visit the archived expedition website.